NextWromo/win-vps/README.md

 ## Windows Server*** to ubuntu 18.04 - install on Rettungs- system to VM Server - end connect to Remotedesktop ##
 **LAST TEST on JAN 07 2023**
+- successfully installed windows 10 PRO - it was a curiosity with win10, normally it was for win-server
+- New links for 'Virtio' and 'Grub2' recommendation
 #//Grub2: if there are problems with GRUB2, version to install:
  first install without GRUB2 [[  with:$  sudo apt update   -->  sudo apt install grub2 -y ]]
  then we install GRUB2 separately